Best Coffee Shops in Buenos Aires

 You will have a classic experience in Las Violetas.
 The café is full of old-fashioned luxury elements such as carpentry columns, stained glass, marble flooring and white-collar waiters.
 Do not be fooled by these luxuries, because those who know this place come here for a simple drink such as a espresso, Alfajor sweets and Medialunas croissants.

 Café Tortoni opened its doors by French immigrants in 1858.
 Tortoni has design in the style of late nineteenth century cafes.
-Also, it is known as one of the most beautiful and influential cafes in the world.
+Also, it is known as one of the most beautiful and influential Buenos Aires cafes and in the world.
 The Tortoni Café has been a center of creative thinking since ancient times, with prominent visitors such as Jorge Luis Borges, Albert Einstein and Federico García Lorca, as well as a stage for jazz, tango and poetry competitions.

 LAB.
 Training Center & Coffee Shop

 LAB.
 Training Center & Coffee Shop resembles the laboratory of a mad scientist.
-This chic paradise is in the Palermo neighborhood of Hollywood. this café takes care of customers when roasting and producing its coffee, and the result is delicious coffee.
+This chic paradise is in the Palermo neighborhood of Hollywood.
+This café takes care of customers when roasting and producing its coffee, and the result is delicious coffee.